amplication/docs/docs/how-to/platform-console.md

 ![Amplication Platform Changes](./assets/platform-changes.png)

 :::note
-Platform changes are _separate_ from service-level changes and are not commited to your git repo.
+Platform changes are _separate_ from service-level changes and are not committed to your git repo.
 Make sure to review and commit platform changes separately from service changes.
 :::

 ## Conclusion